LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 explicitly from previously-computed data (e.g. :math:`y_{n-2}`,
 :math:`y_{n-1}`, and :math:`z_j` where :math:`j<i`).
 Additional
-information on the specific predictor algorithms is provided in the following section, :ref:`Mathematics.Predictors`.
+information on the specific predictor algorithms is provided in section :numref:`Mathematics.Predictors`.